-Participating on a Chazen Study Tour
+Participating in a Tour

 International Study Tours are designed for students who want the opportunity to learn firsthand about other business cultures.
 Students meet with leading executives, government officials, and alumni while visiting company headquarters, factories, and cultural sites.
 Students have an average of two company visits a day (8-10 throughout the week), and all meetings are mandatory.
-Students are traveling on behalf of Columbia Business School and are expected to act as ambassadors of the School brand by actively participating in company visits and alumni receptions
+Students are traveling on behalf of Columbia Business School and are expected to act as ambassadors of the School brand by actively participating in company visits and alumni receptions.
+Tours have a minimum number of 20 students an a maximum of 40.
+Some tours may have lower caps for logistical reasons.

-Some Tours give priority to certain classes (1st or 2nd year) or to particular clubs.
+Some tours give priority to certain classes (1st or 2nd year) or to particular clubs.
 If applicable, this will be noted.
-Tours have a minimum number of 16 students and a maximum of 40.
-Some Tours may have lower caps for logistical reasons.

 Please note: Students with holds on their student accounts (e.g. tuition, immunization, etc.) will be unable to participate in Chazen Study Tours.
 It is each student's responsibility to reconcile his/her account prior to submitting their deposit for a tour.

 Vaccinations and immunizations are recommended for many international destinations.
 Please review the latest health and safety information from University Health Services and schedule travel appointments if need be.
-Health Services is particularly busy leading up to school breaks, please schedule an appointment as early as possible.
+Health Services is particularly busy leading up to school breaks, so please schedule an appointment as early as possible.

-Independent Study: Study Tours are a non-credit learning experience.
-However, interested students can choose to make a Tour part of an independent study class for credit.
+Independent Study: Study Tours are a noncredit learning experience.
+However, interested students can choose to make a tour part of an independent study class for credit.
 Visit the Office of Student Affairs.

 Apply to be a Social Media Guru: Blog from the streets of your study tour.
 Contact firstname.lastname@example.org for more information.
 Click here to view past blogs.